Master of Arts (M.A.) Major in Rhetoric and Composition (Non-thesis Option)

 ENG 5368.
 Studies in Victorian Prose.

-Major Victorian prose writers with emphasis on scholarship and aesthetics as well as cultural and historical background.
-Recent emphases include George Eliot, non-fiction Victorian prose, Victorian women novelists, and Charles Dickens.
-Repeatable with different emphases for up to nine hours of English credit.
+This course examines major Victorian prose writers with attention to aesthetics, scholarship, and the cultural and historical contexts shaping nineteenth century prose.
+Some recent emphases include George Eliot, Victorian non fiction prose, Victorian women novelists, and Charles Dickens.
+Students engage in close analysis, research, and critical interpretation of primary and secondary materials, exploring how Victorian prose articulates social, moral, and intellectual debates.
+The course is repeatable with different emphases for up to nine hours of English credit.

 ENG 5371.
 Studies in Modern British Literature.